ainspector/issues/README.md

-# issues
+# AInspector Sidebar Issues
-Issues for AInspector Sidebar
+Select the Issues to post an issue or feature request for AInspector Sidebar.